dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 One of the common complaints DevRel folks have is that we don't get a seat at the table in terms of product development and roadmap.
 Your peers at product or engineering will likely respect product feedback coming from an engineer than from someone who has very little to do with coding in their day to day job.

 Does it mean a developer advocate need to regularly write code that runs in production?
 No! **Zero coding** and **writing production code daily** are two extremes.
 At bare minimum, you should be comfortable writing code samples and you should do that regularly as part of your job.
-"I know how to code but I never have to" is a dangerous mindset for a developer advocate.
+"I know how to code and I'll do it when needed (interpreted as *never*)" is a dangerous mindset for a developer advocate.

 ## You aren't gatekeeping... are you?